HunterValentine98/Kickstarter-Analysis/README.md

 *This graph provides us data about how successful campaigns were based on their monetary goal.
 We see that the categories of "Less than $1000" and "$1000 to $4999" appear to have the highest success rates.

 ### Challenges and Difficulties Encountered
+While working on this project, I ran into a few challenges.
+When working with the graph based on goals, it would display failed and canceled percentages as 100% throughout.
+I changed the line graph to a different style, and it seemed to correctly display the data afterwards.
+I also struggled with the COUNTIFS function while learning the criteria that needed to be entered.
+The excel function would only let you enter 2 sets of categories to filter by.
+From here, I manually had to enter the location and what to filter by if I wanted to filter by a 3rd or 4th category.
+I believe this helped a lot because it taught me how to actually use the function rather than letting excel create the function for me.
+The last category that was challenging for me to figure out was filtering the worksheet with more than one filter.
+I soon realized that if you highlight the row completely and then apply filters, the prior filters will stay as you add more filters.

 ## Results